About Chittoor District Tourist Places List

 About Chittoor AP India

 Chandragiri is about 56km from Chittoor District and 11km from Tirupati.
-Situated on the right bank of Swarnamukhi river, Chandragiri has a fine four built by the Vijayanagar rulers.
+Situated on the right bank of Swarnamukhi river, Chandragiri has a fine fort built by the Vijayanagar rulers.
 Within the fort are two beautiful monuments known as Raja Mahal and Rani Mahal.
 The artistic towers and Durbar Hall are decorated with excellent sculpture.
 According to tradition, the original document granting the old Chennai land to the East India Company was signed at the Raja Mahal in 1639.
 Chandragiri is one of the important places in Chittoor District.

 A Horsley hill is about 72km from Chittoor District and 144km from Tirupathi.
 A delightful summer resort named after W.D.
 Horsley, a former Collector of Cudappah district who chose this place as his summer residence.
 Situated at an altitude of 1265m, this place is cool with temperature not exceeding 32 degrees.
 The shady slopes are wooded with luxurious vegetation.
 Easily accessible to the top by a motor able road, it is very close to Mandanapalle and the Rishi Valley School originally started by Annie Besant.